Privacy Policy

 • Issue reports and messages: if you contact us or report a problem, we process the content you submit (e.g., name, email, message) and any details you provide about the report or URL.

-Please do not include sensitive personal data in URLs or messages you send us.
+Please do not include sensitive personal data in the content you submit.
 We do not intentionally collect special categories of personal data.

 How we use data (purposes) and legal bases